dapr-sandbox/components-dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/_index.md

 ```

 {{% alert title="Note" color="primary" %}}
 Ensure the architecture argument `--arch x64` matches that of the component's ultimate deployment target.
 By default, the architecture of the generated container matches that of the local machine.
-For example, if the local machine is ARM64-based (e.g. a M1 or M2 Mac) and the argument omitted, an ARM64 container will be generated which may not be compatible with deployment targets expecting an AMD64 container.
+For example, if the local machine is ARM64-based (for example, a M1 or M2 Mac) and the argument is omitted, an ARM64 container will be generated which may not be compatible with deployment targets expecting an AMD64 container.
 {{% /alert %}}

 For more configuration options, such as controlling the container name, tag, and base image, see the [.NET publish as container guide](https://learn.microsoft.com/en-us/dotnet/core/docker/publish-as-container).